MeteorsLiu/LRUCache/README.md

 # LRUCache
-A fork of Groupcache LRU.Do some fix to meet my needs
+A fork of Groupcache LRU.

+change some codes to meet my needs

+**THREAD SAFE**